In the world of SEO, keywords are everything.

 6) Informational keywords (how to change a tire)

 The keyword “how to change a tire” has more search volume than “how to change a tire on a car.”
-This is because the latter is more specific, and people who use it are likely to know already how to change a tire.
-They just need to know how to do it on a car.
+This is because the latter is more specific, and people who use it will likely know how to change a tire.
+They just need to know how to do it in a car.

 7) Navigational keywords (Facebook login)

-Navigational keywords are short tail keywords that people use when they’re looking for a specific website.
-For instance, someone might use the keyword “Facebook login” if they want to go to Facebook’s login page.
+Navigational keywords are short tail keywords people use when looking for a specific website.
+For instance, someone might use the keyword “Facebook login” to go to Facebook’s login page.

 Key Takeaways

-Short tail keywords present a lot of opportunities for you to get more traffic to your website.
+Short tail keywords present many opportunities for you to get more traffic to your website.

 - They are more general and have more search volume.